ithinkandicode/door-kickers-action-squad-mods/MODS/_LEVELS/Level Pack/README.md

 # Level Pack

-Requires some setup.
+__Requires some setup.__

 You need to be able to run the Command Prompt as an administrator.

 You also need to subscribe to every level in this pack.

-This isn't a repack and doesn't contain the levels themselves, it just lets you play them in main game.
+Note: This isn't a repack.
+It doesn't contain the levels themselves.
+It just lets you play them in main game, as if they were part of the base game.

 ## Overview